 Many clubs and players have rallied to raise even more funds.

-Both South Australian sides will join together to host a charity Twenty20 cricket game at the Adelaide Oval on Sunday, February 2.
+Both South Australian sides joined together to host a charity Twenty20 cricket game at the Adelaide Oval on Sunday, February 2.
 Rory Sloane and Taylor Walker are confirmed starters for the game, joining Australian Test batsman Travis Head.
-All net proceeds will go towards people directly affected by bushfires on Kangaroo Island and in Cudlee Creek.
-Tickets can be purchased here.
+The net proceeds of $1.015 million will go towards people directly affected by bushfires on Kangaroo Island and in Cudlee Creek.

 Well done @SACAnews and everyone for making this happen. pic.twitter.com/Kgk0Qf4YhH

 Wingman Mitch Robinson raised $15,000 through a 24-hour live stream with his brother.
 The two played games like Counter Strike and Fortnite to raise money for the Rural Fire Services.